Revealed: The true identities of British 'unruly tourists' in New Zealand

 In a separate interview with Newshub, he claimed: "No member of my family stole anything at any stage in New Zealand.
 We were not brought up that way.'

-Cash claimed to Newshub that she had been "vomiting blood" since her arrest and claimed the family had been treated with "no respect".
+Cash claimed that she had been "vomiting blood" since her arrest and claimed the family had been treated with "no respect".

-"If people come to the UK, they have rights,' she told Newshub.
+"If people come to the UK, they have rights,' she said.
 "What are our rights here?
 We have none."

 PATH OF CARNAGE